makyo/salsa/_posts/2017-06-25-salsa-weekly.md

 -----

-Name,Artist - Song Title,Why you dig it,Where to find it,Link just in case

 {% for entry in site.data.weekly-2017-06-25 %}
 ## {{ entry["Name"] }}: [*{{ entry["Artist - Song Title"]|replace: "-", "---"|markdown }}*]({{ entry["Link just in case"] }})